-NcKell (pronounced nah-KELL) Copeland is beginning her third season on the Michigan State coaching staff after being named an assistant coach on June 8, 2011.
+NcKell (pronounced nah-KELL) Copeland is beginning her fourth season on the Michigan State coaching staff after being named an assistant coach on June 8, 2011.
 Copeland has quickly moved up the coaching ranks, having served as an assistant coach at Bradley University, University of Toledo and Jacksonville State University.

 Copeland serves as the Spartans' recruiting coordinator, in addition to focusing on guard development.
 She will also assist with opponent scouts and game preparation.